jkenlooper/puzzle-massive/docs/development.md

 and activating each time for a new shell with `source bin/activate` before running `make`.

-**All commands are run from the project's directory unless otherwise noted.**

 Some git commit hooks are installed and rely on commands to be installed to format the python code (black) and format other code (prettier).
 Committing before following the below setup will result in an error if these commands